Josh Duggar Isn’t Helping Pregnant Anna At All, According To Family Insider

 “Now that he’s back, he’s not really helpful with the kids,” the insider told Radar Online.
 “Having four with one on the way is incredibly stressful and a ton of work, and just Josh isn’t really a help at all.”

 Soon after Josh Duggar’s adulterous online activities became public knowledge, he checked himself into a Bible-based recovery center, and there he remained for over six months.
-Anna and her four children—Mackynzie, 7, Michael, 5, Marcus, 3, and Meredith, 1—stayed at Jim Bob and Michelle Duggar’s roomy compound in Arkansas while Josh was gone.
+Anna and her four children, Mackynzie, 7, Michael, 5, Marcus, 3, and Meredith, 1, stayed at Jim Bob and Michelle Duggar’s roomy compound in Arkansas while Josh was gone.
 Life was somewhat easier for Anna at her in-law’s house because there were plenty of babysitters around, and it’s reportedly been a struggle for her to adjust to caring for a quartet of kids on her own.

 “It’s just tough because before Josh was home, she was living with the whole family and had all the girls’ help at the house.”